pugjs/pug-en/src/language/tags.md

 foo(bar='baz')/
 ```

-## Rendered Whitespace For Inline Elements
+## Rendered Whitespace

-Inline (as opposed to block-level) HTML elements --- that is, elements that only contain ["phrasing content"](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Phrasing_content) --- behave like [plain text](plain-text.html#whitespace-control) in Pug: By default, whitespace is removed at the beginning and end of the line.
+By default, whitespace is removed from the beginning and end of tags, so that you have control over whether the rendered HTML elements touch or not.
+Whitespace control is generally handled via [plain text](plain-text.html#whitespace-control).